…from Ron Paul …with Russia Today

 “They will not report that the Ukrainian government also uses the exact same Russian-made weapons,” he emphasized.

-Posted by Veterans Today on August 10, 2014, With 0 Reads, Filed under World.
+Posted by GPD on August 10, 2014, With 0 Reads, Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.